arungudelli/arungudelli/content/bootstrap/introduction-to-responsive-web-design-using-twitter-bootstrap3/index.md

 That means according to width of the device the webpage will adjust.

 If you want to create any page layout you should use row- column grid system.

-Here is the Final Demo

-<a title="Responsive Web Design Using Twitter Bootstrap" href="https://arungudelli.com/Tools/HTML5/bootstrap/Index.html" target="_blank" rel="noopener">Responsive Web Design Using Twitter Bootstrap.</a>

-Check the responsiveness of web page <a href="http://www.responsinator.com/?url=http%3A%2F%2Farungudelli.com%2FTools%2FHTML5%2Fbootstrap%2FIndex.html" target="_blank" rel="noopener">here</a>&nbsp;and Download the source Code from <a href="http://1drv.ms/To6Hgq" target="_blank" rel="noopener">Here</a>.

-I got help from friends at <a href="https://gorilla.marketing/web-design-manchester/">https://gorilla.marketing/web-design-manchester/</a> to put this tutorial together.

 Follow my blog for bootstrap tutorials.